abpframework/abp/docs/en/Tutorials/Part-8.md

                 await _authorManager.CreateAsync(
                     "Douglas Adams",
                     new DateTime(1952, 03, 11),
-                    "Douglas Adams was an English author, screenwriter..."
+                    "Douglas Adams was an English author, screenwriter, essayist, humorist, satirist and dramatist.
+Adams was an advocate for environmentalism and conservation, a lover of fast cars, technological innovation and the Apple Macintosh, and a self-proclaimed 'radical atheist'."
                 )
             );
-        }

-        private async Task CreateBooksAsync()
+            await _bookRepository.InsertAsync(
+                new Book
                 {
-            //...omitted the code
+                    Name = "1984",
+                    Type = BookType.Dystopia,
+                    PublishDate = new DateTime(1949, 6, 8),
+                    Price = 19.84f
+                },
+                autoSave: true
+            );

+            await _bookRepository.InsertAsync(
+                new Book
+                {
+                    Name = "The Hitchhiker's Guide to the Galaxy", Type = BookType.ScienceFiction,
+                    PublishDate = new DateTime(1995, 9, 27),
+                    Price = 42.0f
+                },
+                autoSave: true
+            );
         }
     }
 }